CAGD 377: Postmortem

 This is the first ship developed, and it takes cues from FTL's Stealth Cruiser.
 This ship design was envisioned from the start, as the mock-up art uses it as a placeholder.
 I believed it bridged a gap between aircraft and spacecraft beautifully.
 It was repainted from an originally dark color to this white and blue color scheme, which made it easier to highlight the ship's silhouette in deep space.

 This is the second ship developed; it was inspired by the Lockheed F-117 Nighthawk, focusing on an angular and futuristic silhouette suited for a stealth-based role.
 The production of this craft is unique, as unlike previous models, the high-poly workflow relied more on lighting and sharp-edge manipulation rather than heavy extrusions and beveling.
 This helped recreate the appearance that's associated with stealth aircraft.
 In texturing, I did have some issues with baking, but the final result preserved the sharp, aggressive silhouette I envisioned.
+Alongside it is the drone ship that is used for abilities.
+I chose a rather simple look since it would be small on the device screens.

 This is the third ship developed, it's inspired by the McDonnell Douglass F-15 Eagle and designed around speed and agility.
 To preserve its sleep appearance, most details added in the high-poly workflow were in the rear of the craft.
 The enlarged engine section highlights emissive elements that emphasize propulsion and movement.
 Despite its distinct silhouette, the ship was carefully scaled to remain consistent with the other ship variants.